-The slabs come in lengths of 1200mm by either 400mm, 455mm, or 600mm.
+The slabs we sell are available in lengths of 1200mm by either 400mm, 455mm, or 600mm among other sizes.
 The thermal conductivity of the insulation slabs ranges between 0.032W/mK and 0.038W/mK.
-The insulation slabs are made up of glass mineral wool, Stonewool, and Rock mineral wool.
+The insulation slabs are made up of glass mineral wool, stone wool, and rock mineral wool.
 The insulation slab materials are extremely durable and long last lasting.

 Insulation slabs create a more temperature-controlled environment keeping your property warm in the winter and cool in the summer.
 By reducing the heat levels escaping the property, insulation slabs can reduce energy bills and have a positive effect on the fight against climate change.

 Insulation slab benefits:

 - Lightweight and easy to transport

 - Easy to handle and install

 - Made up of recycled materials

 - Excellent thermal and acoustic properties